Travel Expense Reporting: A Complete Guide

 - Subtotal and grand total: A clear total that reflects all categorized spend, including taxes or per diems.

-Templates that auto-calculate totals and flag missing receipts speed up the process and help teams spot discrepancies quickly.
-Engine’s platform includes a customizable expense tracker that updates in real time and integrates with travel bookings—no spreadsheets required.
+Engine's travel management platform includes a customizable expense tracker that updates in real time and integrates with travel bookings—no spreadsheets required.

 Accurate travel reports aren't just good practice—they're required.
 For companies based in the U.S., the IRS mandates documentation for any business travel deduction over $75 (or less, in some cases).
 Without proper records, you risk losing those deductions when tax season rolls around.

-Better budgeting and forecasting
+Better Budgeting and Forecasting

 Tracking real-time travel data lets leadership spot trends, like rising hotel costs in key cities, and reallocate funds accordingly.
-Travel is often the second- or third-largest controllable cost for SMBs, so smarter expense management means better decisions.

-Faster reimbursements
+Faster Reimbursements

 A clean report with attached receipts and logical categories prevents finance from needing to chase down missing information, saving time and improving cash flow visibility.
 It’s also helpful for travelers, who get reimbursed much faster than if they’d handed over a stack of receipts.

-Without a clear policy, spending creeps up fast.
-An automated travel policy linked to your report ensures everyone follows the rules (like no luxury hotels or same-day flight upgrades).
+Without a clear travel policy, spending creeps up fast.
+An automated policy linked to your report ensures everyone follows the rules (like no luxury hotels or same-day flight upgrades).
 It also helps flag unusual or out-of-policy charges early, reducing the risk of fraud and keeping T&E spend under control.

 Train your company's business travelers to snap a photo or use a receipt scanner app immediately after each purchase.
 Waiting until the trip ends often means lost documentation or forgotten charges.